scrapper/postrunner/README.md

 $ postrunner update-gps
 ```

-This was tested on the FR620 and will probably also work on the FR220.
+This was tested on the FR620 and FR25 and will probably also work on the FR220.
 Other devices may work, but you use this at your own risk.
 This
 feature will download a file called EPO.BIN and copy it to
 GARMIN/REMOTESW/EPO.BIN.